lijiasheng11/JPEG-Compression-and-ARCNN/README.md

 # JPEG-Compression-and-ARCNN

-This repository is implementation of JPEG basic system, enhancement filters and ["Deep Convolution Networks for Compression Artifacts Reduction"][ARCNN].
+This repository is implementation of JPEG basic system, enhancement filters and "[Deep Convolution Networks for Compression Artifacts Reduction][ARCNN]".

 ## JPEG-python